HAYASAKA-Ryosuke/checol/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Access to a Git repository
+- Access to a Git local repository

 ## Installation